bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 <!-- tabs-bottom.vue -->
 ```

+Bottom placement visually works best with the `pills` variant.
+When using the default
+`tabs` vairiant, you may want to provided your own custom styling classes, as Bootstrap
+V4 CSS assumes the tabs will always be placed on the top of the tabs content.

 **Note:** the `bottom` prop has been deprecated in favor of the `end` prop.

 ## Vertical tabs